Fraud Investigation & Prevention

 Without a solid internal control system to help deter and prevent fraud, your business is taking a grave risk.
 According to the Association of Certified Fraud Examiners’ 2024 Report to the Nations on Occupational Fraud and Abuse:

-• Frauds involving multiple people (collusion) involve much larger losses than those committed by single individuals.
+• Collusion and Loss Amounts: Frauds involving multiple perpetrators caused median losses more than four times greater than those committed by a single perpetrator.

-• The longer a fraudster has worked for an organization, the more costly the fraud.
+• Tenure and Fraud Cost: The longer a fraudster has worked for an organization, the more costly the fraud.

 Janicek Valuation & Forensic Services, PLLC’s fraud investigation team assists businesses, attorneys, insurance companies and others by conducting detailed investigations of suspected fraud and providing fraud prevention services.
 Our team members consist of Certified Forensic Accountants (CRFAC), CPAs Certified in Financial Forensics (CFF), and Certified Fraud Examiners (CFE).
 Services include: